-- 2.7 Supercustomer charges include the following components: - a fixed charge pence/MPAN/day; there will be only one fixed charge applied to each MPAN; and - unit charges, pence/kWh; more than one unit charge may apply depending on the type of tariff for which the MPAN is registered. - 2.8 Users who supply electricity to a Customer whose MPAN is registered as Measurement Class A, B, F or G will be allocated the relevant charge structure set out in Annex 1. - 2.9 Measurement Class A charges apply to Exit/Entry Points where NHH metering is used for Settlement.

-- 2.10 Measurement Class B charges apply to Exit Points deemed to be suitable as Unmetered Supplies as permitted in the Electricity (Unmetered Supply) Regulations 20013 and where operated in accordance with Balancing and Settlement Code (BSC) procedure 5204. - 2.11 Measurement Class F charges apply to Exit/Entry Points at domestic premises where HH metering is used for Settlement - 2.12 Measurement Class G charges apply to Exit/Entry Points at non-domestic premises with whole current metering systems where HH metering data is used for Settlement. - 2.13 Identification of the appropriate charge can be made by cross-reference to the IPNL charge code. - 2.14 Valid Settlement PC/SSC/Meter Timeswitch Code (MTC) combinations for LLFCs where the Metering System is Measurement Class A and B are detailed in Market Domain Data (MDD). - 2.15 Where an MPAN has an invalid Settlement combination, the 'Domestic Unrestricted' fixed and unit charges will be applied as default until the invalid combination is corrected.
-Where there are multiple SSC/TPR combinations, the default 'Domestic Unrestricted' fixed and unit charges will be applied for each invalid SSC/TPR combination. - 2.16 The time periods for unit charges where the Metering System is Measurement Class A and B are as specified by the SSC.
-To determine the appropriate charge rate for each SSC/TPR a lookup table is provided in the spread sheet that accompanies this statement5. - 2.17 The time periods for unit charges where the Metering System is Measurement Class F and G are set out in the table 'Time Bands for Half Hourly Metered Properties' in Annex 1. - 2.18 The 'Domestic Off-Peak' and 'Small Non-Domestic Off-Peak' charges are additional to either an unrestricted or a two-rate charge.
+- 2.12 Supercustomer charges include the following components: - a fixed charge pence/MPAN/day; there will be only one fixed charge applied to each MPAN; and - unit charges, pence/kilowatt-hour (kWh); three unit charges will apply depending on the time of day and the type of tariff for which the MPAN is registered. - Users who wish to supply electricity to Customers for whom we receive aggregated data through Settlement (see paragraph 2.3) will be allocated the relevant charge structure set out in Annex 1. - 2.13 Identification of the appropriate charge can be made by cross-reference to the LLFC. - 2.14 Valid Settlement Profile Class (PC)/ Standard Settlement Configuration (SSC)/Meter Timeswitch Code (MTC) combinations for LLFCs where the metering system is Measurement Class A or B are detailed in Market Domain Data (MDD). - 2.15 Where an MPAN has an invalid Settlement combination, the 'Domestic Aggregated with Residual' fixed and unit charges will be applied as default until the invalid combination is corrected.
+Where there are multiple SSC/TPR combinations, the default 'Domestic Aggregated with Residual' fixed and unit charges will be applied for each invalid SSC/TPR combination. - 2.16 The 'Domestic Aggregated (related MPAN)' and 'Non-Domestic Aggregated (related MPAN)' charges are supplementary to their respective primary MPAN charge.